See what this spicy phenol can do for your well-being.

 Deflating Free Radicals

 Curcumin has been most successful as an anti-inflammatory aid for those with certain diseases, conditions and internal injuries because it regulates the general culprit of inflammation in our bodies called nitric oxide, which can be elevated by levels of radiation or tissue damage (1, 2, 4).
 As a “pro-inflammatory gene,” nitric oxide can run rampant throughout the body and be the catalyst in many inflammation-induced illnesses (1, 2).
-Through extensive research, curcumin has been found to help in a range of health issues, from minor ones like a stomach ache to complicated terminal illnesses and conditions (5).
+Through research, curcumin has been found to help in a range of health issues (5).

 Rheumatoid arthritis.
 In a study originally conducted in 2006 that is still under further review in many other research facilities, researchers from the Arizona Center for Phytomedicine Research at Arizona University carefully observed female rats in an experiment involving turmeric and concluded that it did in fact aid the prevention of inflamed joints (6).
 Two types of curcumin were used: one over-the-counter supplement found in many drugstores that contained 94% of three different active curcuminoids and one “oil-depleted turmeric fraction,” which contained only about 41% of the aforementioned polyphenols.